scaleoutsystems/fedn/README.md

 > Skip this step if you already have API access to Minio and MongoDB services.

 ### 2. Deploy the reducer
 Follow the steps for pseudo-distributed deployment, but now edit the settings-reducer.yaml file to provide the appropriate connection settings for MongoDB and Minio.
 Also, copy 'config/extra-hosts-reducer.yaml.template' to 'config/extra-hosts-reducer.yaml' and edit it to provide mappings from the 'host' parameter in the combiner configuration.
-The you can start the reducer:
+The you can start the reducer:  s

 ```bash
 EXAMPLE=mnist sudo docker-compose -f reducer.yaml -f config/extra-hosts-reducer.yaml up